Ice cube: Trays and bags

 Danish inventor Erling Vangedal-Nielsen patented the single-use ice cube bag in 1978.
-He was inspired to do so after spending a night with friends where their need for ice was in excess of that which could be provided by ice cube trays; he therefore filled standard plastic bags with water and froze them, the ice to subsequently be retrieved with a hammer.
+He was inspired to do so after spending a night with friends where their need for ice was in excess of that which ice cube trays could provide; he, therefore, filled standard plastic bags with water and froze them, the ice to subsequently be retrieved with a hammer.
 The design was subsequently revised to feature individual compartments for each ice cube, with a seal at the bag's entry point.
 The ice cube bag has subsequently been marketed and adopted worldwide.

 Mechanical

 Dedicated ice-maker machines can be used to produce ice cubes for laboratories, home, and academic use.
 Ice cubes are also produced commercially and sold in bulk.

 Range of characteristics

 Clear and cloudy

 Commercially made ice cubes may be clear, compared to domestically made ice cubes.
 Cloudy ice cubes occur when water is frozen quickly, or when the water is high in dissolved solids.
 When water is cooled to its freezing point, and ice starts to form, dissolved gases can no longer stay in solution and come out as microscopic bubbles.
 However, as ice floats in water, once there is enough ice to form a layer on the surface, the ice layer traps all bubbles within the ice cube.
 Commercial ice-makers use a flowing source of purified water to make ice with cooling elements at the bottom, allowing the bubbles to be washed away from the top as the cube grows.